rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 #### `setTimeout(id, callback, delay)` / `setInterval(id, callback, delay)`

-These work like their native equivalent, with an extra (optional) `id` argument.
+These work like almost their native equivalent, with an extra (optional) `id` argument.

 - `id` (optional): unique identifier.
 If a timeout with the same id is already running, it is cleared before the new one is created.
 If omitted, defaults to `undefined`.
 One can use `Math.random()` or `Date.now()` to force new id at each execution, though this might cause performance issues. `id`s are scoped to the widget's context: two timeouts with the same `id` in two different widgets can run concurrently
 - `callback`: function to be executed